 Introducing holidays to Bulgaria

-Boasting stunning beaches, magnificent mountainscapes and quaint little towns with warm friendly locals, a holiday to Bulgaria for 2017 will have something to suit all needs.
+Boasting stunning beaches, magnificent mountainscapes and quaint little towns with warm friendly locals, a holiday to Bulgaria for 2019 / 2020 or 2019 / 2020 will have something to suit all needs.
 Somewhat underrated as a holiday hotspot, Bulgaria has grown in stature and popularity with visitors each year and is not considered a must-visit in Europe.
 Despite its newfound reputation, it’s lost none of its old-world charm of its traditional towns and villages along with its bustling cities.
 But far and away the best part about a holiday to Bulgaria is that it’s incredibly affordable; so much so that many Europeans now own holiday homes in this beautiful part of the world.
 Whether you had an expensive year but feel you still deserve a break, or just trying to fit in a last minute trip before the summer is out, a Bulgarian holiday means you won’t have to break the bank or dig into your savings.
 Only 3 hours away from the UK by plane, and with a vast selection of beaches to rival anything you’d find in the Mediterranean, what are you waiting for?

 Most popular hotels in Bulgaria

 When to go